scie-nz/walden/README.md

 - You need a Linux environment from which to run the code.
 The code was tested against Ubuntu 20.04 LTS as well as Arch Linux.
 - You need a Kubernetes Cluster.
 If you don't know what that is, check out [K3s](https://k3s.io/).
 - Your Kubernetes cluster needs to have at least 4 nodes (regular PCs are fine), with at least 6GB of RAM.
 We run this on 4 machines, each with 16 GB RAM.
 It works.
-- You need to install [Helm](https://helm.sh/docs/intro/quickstart/), a Kubernetes templating engine.
-We use this to generate secrets and handle some minor templating.
+- You need to install [Terraform](https://developer.hashicorp.com/terraform/downloads), a tool for deploying things.
+This is used to manage the deployment of Walden into your cluster.

 ## Running Walden